 3) Remote workers may be difficult to manage

-It may be hard to monitor how employees work when you cannot pop into their office to see how their work is going.
-However, using a system (like Pavestep) that tracks employee progress and provides an easy way to give feedback will allow you to effectively manage the employee.
+It may be hard to manage employees when you cannot pop into their office to see how their work is going.
+However, using a system (like Pavestep) that tracks employee progress and provides an easy way to give feedback will allow you to effectively manage employees.
 If your employees want to work remotely, having a good system will be become vital for your team success (check out our guidebook on remote work to ace remote work management).

 What about your organization – does it allow for remote working?
 While there are some downsides to remote working, the benefits of remote working should make employers consider adding working-from-home in their company’s portfolio of engagement tools.